Executive Council Guidelines

 EXECUTIVE COUNCIL MEETINGS

 All members of the Executive Council should be invited to submit agenda items for the meeting.
-The items usually covered at both Executive Council meetings include:
+The items usually covered at Executive Council meetings may include:

-Report of nominating committee (by its chair, the First VP)
+• Report of nominating committee (by its chair, the President)

 OVERSEEING COMMITTEES